Academic Affairs Committee (AAC)

 The membership of the AAC is comprised of representatives from the university’s colleges and key academic administrative areas.
 Faculty members are nominated by their respective Dean to the Provost for a committee service term of one year, renewable for a second year.
 Nominated faculty members must be full-time faculty members in the college.
 Faculty may serve for up to two consecutive years.
 After two consecutive years the Dean must nominate a new faculty member.
 A faculty member is able to be re-nominated for service on the committee following a one-year hiatus.

-- Chair: Dr. Munevver Mine Subasi, Assistant Provost
+- Dr. Munevver Mine Subasi, Associate Provost for Academic Affairs

-- Dr. Ulreen McKinney-Jones, Dean, College of Aeronautics
+- Dr. John Deaton, Dean, College of Aeronautics

 - Dr. Theodore Richardson, Dean, Nathan M. Bisk College of Business

-- Dr. Daniel Kirk, Interim Dean, College of Engineering and Science
+- Dr. John Harris, Dean, College of Engineering and Science

-- Dr. Robert Taylor, Interim Dean, College of Psychology and Liberal Arts
+- Dr. Robert Taylor, Dean, College of Psychology and Liberal Arts

 The Academic Affairs Committee meets bi-monthly all calendar year.
 Members are expected to be available throughout the year to regularly attend meetings.